Iron Tank: History

 Iron Tank is considered by some to be a spiritual successor to SNK's earlier game Guerilla War due to many similarities in gameplay, graphics and overall layout.

-Gameplay

-The game opens with the titular tank landing on a beach, then advancing forward while fighting various enemies that include soldiers, officers, tanks of various types and fixed guns.
-In addition the player will have the opportunity to rescue captured soldiers (some of which give the player intel); and will have to negotiate various other obstacles and enemies such as armored trains, submarines, gunboats, land mines, airplane strafing runs, electric fences and gigantic rocket strikes.
-Great Tank, the original Japanese version of the game features historically accurate Nazi imagery for the game's villains, including depictions of the Swastika on the German flags shown on the game's scenery.
-In Iron Tank, all Nazi symbolism was removed from the game, the Swastika was removed from the flags, and the color of the flags themselves are changed from red (the Nazi flag) to green or blue (depending on which level you are in the game).
-The reason for this is because of the policies of Nintendo of America at the time which forbade any use of Nazi symbols, even for the Nazi villains in a World War II game and games that already had the symbolism needed to have it removed for Nintendo to approve its release in North America (The SNES port of Wolfenstein 3D was an infamous example of that policy).
-The changes for the North American release were retained for Australia.
-In all versions of the game, one of the developers, Yukio Kaneda, placed a message hidden in the game's files.
-Kaneda, under the pseudonym "KNT" wrote a message in Japanese where he used profanity.
-The message was written in the Roman alphabet in block capitals instead of standard Japanese writing systems due to technical limitations with the NES software.

 Controls

-The tank is controlled by a standard NES controller: Directional buttons control the tank's movement, "A" fires the tank's machine-gun, "B" fires the main gun, "Start" pauses the game on the main screen, and "Select" opens the in-game menu.
+The tank is controlled by a standard NES controller: directional buttons control the tank's movement, "A" fires the tank's machine-gun, "B" fires the main gun, "Start" pauses the game on the main screen, and "Select" opens the in-game menu.
 The turret can point in the standard 8 directions and is rotated by simultaneously pressing "A" and the desired direction.
 The turret will maintain its direction on the screen regardless of the tank's movements or facing and using this is part of the game's strategy.

 In-game menu

 While in the game, pressing the "Select" button will open the in-game menu.
 From here, the player can activate or deactivate main gun fire options, read incoming radio messages, check progress on the game map and turn on the automated "Refuel" option.
 There are four main gun options, which when activated, alter the main gun's properties.
 They are: